Could it be that your lifestyle is sabotaging your looks?

-The good news is, that these stress chemicals released from nerve endings can be reduced, this can be achieved through stress management techniques, these techniques can help the skin look and function much better.
+The good news is, that these stress chemicals released from nerve endings can be reduced, this can be achieved through stress management techniques and these techniques can help the skin look and function much better.

 Did you know that having a love for sugary snacks will not only pile on the calories, but can also play havoc on your skin.

-Thus begins a vicious cycle, the sweeter your tooth the more sugary snacks you eat and the more AGE molecules you develop, all of which are responsible for a number of poor skin conditions:
+This begins a vicious cycle, the sweeter your tooth the more sugary snacks you eat, and the more AGE molecules you will develop, all of which are responsible for a number of poor skin conditions: